 The Toyota C-HR may have stolen the show in Geneva but the new Hilux was also unveiled.
 It offers an even tougher chassis, enhanced 4x4 capability, practicality and functionality, better safety features and an even more appealing cost of ownership.
 All this plus improved styling and comfort!

-The new Hilux will be available with a new 2.4 litre D-4D diesel engine, in two or four-wheel drive.
+The Hilux is available with a 2.4 litre D-4D diesel engine, in two or four-wheel drive.
 This year the Hilux will be available in either 6-speed manual transmission or a new 6-speed automatic.
 It boasts a more responsive engine with improved torque delivery in low and medium speed ranges.
 The low range four-wheel drive gear lever has also been removed and replaced with a much easier to use switch.

 The torsional rigidity in the new Hilux chassis has increased by 20% when compared to the current model, making it even more stable and strong.
 New suspension has furthered off-road capability as well as producing improved SUV-like ride comfort.